pearu/f2py/doc/fparser2.rst

-Fortran compilers deal with this problem by requiring code associated with use statements to have already been compiled creating `mod` files created which contain the required information.
+Fortran compilers deal with this problem by requiring code associated with use statements to have already been compiled creating `mod` files which contain the required information.
 It has not yet been decided how to deal with this problem in fparser2, but it is likely that some on-demand parsing of other files will be used to determine appropriate types.